 It also includes a

 bond connection for the lifecycle manager to ensure that after a server transitions up, it also remains active.

 If a server crashes, it lets the lifecycle manager know and transition down the system to prevent a critical failure.
 See Eloquent to Foxy for details.

 Behavior trees (BT) are becoming increasingly common in complex robotics tasks.
 They are a tree structure of tasks to be completed.
 It creates a more scalable and human-understandable framework for defining multi-step or many state applications.
-This is opposed to a finite state machine (FSM) which may then have dozens or states and hundreds of transitions.
-An example would be a soccer playing robot.
+This is opposed to a finite state machine (FSM) which may have dozens of states and hundreds of transitions.
+An example would be a soccer-playing robot.
 Embedding the logic of soccer game play into a FSM would be challenging and error prone with many possible states and rules.
 Additionally, modeling choices like to shoot at the goal from the left, right, or center, is particularly unclear.
-With a BT, basic primitives like “kick” “walk” “go to ball” can be created and reused for many behaviors.
+With a BT, basic primitives, like “kick”, “walk”, “go to ball”, can be created and reused for many behaviors.
 More information can be found in this book.
 I strongly recommend reading chapters 1-3 to get a good understanding of the nomenclature and workflow.
 It should only take about 30 minutes.

 For this project, we use BehaviorTree CPP V3 as the behavior tree library.